geode-sdk/docs/docs/handbook/chap4.md

 As Cocos2d is a node-based framework, nearly all nodes are **aggregates** of other nodes.
 In other words, **most nodes simply consist of other nodes**.
 For example, a popup might consist of a node for the background, another node for the text, and maybe some extra nodes for buttons and decoration and such.
 You most likely **won't have to do any rendering yourself**; if you want to show some text in your node, just create a label and add it as a child to it.

-For example, here is the structure of a simple comment in GD:
+For example, here is **the structure of a comment** in GD:

 <img src="./imgs/CommentCell_dissected.png" alt="Image showing the structure of a CommentCell in GD" />

+As you can see, the `CommentCell` class consists wholly of other nodes.
+It does not do any of its own rendering.
+The position of the nodes (relative to the parent `CommentCell`) is marked in parenthesis; one important thing to note about Cocos2d is that unlike some other game frameworks, **higher Y-coordinate means higher on screen**.

+?> Please note that for the sake of simplicity, the above image contains **lies** (regarding positioning and exactly which node's child something is).

 ### Creating nodes